bulju/bulju.github.io/README.md

 ### Penta Security Solutions - Ethical Hacker (May-17/August-17)

-I was doing pentests works and designed their remediations.
-I did around 10 pentests and all were successful, and then we remediated those vulnerabilities.
+I was doing pen tests and designed their remediations.
+I did around 10 pen tests and all were successful, and then we remediated those vulnerabilities.

 ### INdeR (Public Finance Minister)- SysAdmin (July-16/May-17).